KakaoCup/Compose/README.md

 }
 ```

-Due to lazy list construction element's position might change during the scroll, so we should provide `positionMatcher` to correctly determine element position.
-This can be achieved in different ways, for example you can determine item position through `TestTag`:
+The element position might be changed during the scroll due to lazy list construction, that’s why we should provide `positionMatcher` to determine the element position correctly.
+It could be achieved in different ways, for example you can determine item position through `TestTag`:
 ```kotlin
 LazyColumn(
     Modifier